-The experience.brussels exhibition, a fun and interactive discovery, will fascinate young and old of all backgrounds, thanks to its stunning scenography and its original content.
-You’ll be welcomed by an enthusiastic team offering you activities specially designed for children and teenagers that fit perfectly with specific subjects and classes.
+he experience.brussels exhibition, a fun and interactive discovery, will fascinate young and old of all backgrounds, thanks to its stunning scenography and its original content.
+You will be welcomed by an enthusiastic team that offers you activities specially designed for children and teenagers that fit perfectly with specific subjects and classes.

 For groups of children aged between 8 and 12 years old, you can choose between the eB!
 Pursuit board game, organised by our team, and activity booklets, which allow you to manage the group completely autonomously.
 Two booklets are adapted for this age group and each provides a different way to visit the exhibition: